Skip navigation

 Possessive Pronouns

-Unlike possessive determiners, possessive pronouns (mine, yours, hers, theirs) are true pronouns as they replace a noun or pronoun.
+Unlike possessive determiners, possessive pronouns (mine, yours, hers, theirs) are true pronouns as they replace nouns.
 As with possessive determiners, possessive pronouns show ownership (my car), a relationship (her husband), or an association (our hair).

 Possessive pronouns